wp-plugins/cpt-onomies/readme.txt

 *Wish to use a custom post type created by a theme or another plugin?* That's ok!
 Any registered custom post type can be used as a CPT-onomy.

-= Is CPT-onomy an official WordPress term? =
+= Is CPT-onomy An Official WordPress Term? =

 No. It's just a fun word I made up.

-= I need custom post types but not CPT-onomies =
+= I Need Custom Post Types But Not CPT-onomies =

 CPT-onomies offers an extensive custom post type manager, allowing you to create and completely customize your custom post types without touching one line of code!